Capital One Financial Co. (NYSE:COF) CEO Richard D. Fairbank Sells 12,538 Shares of Stock

 Capital One Financial Co.
-(NYSE:COF) CEO Richard D. Fairbank sold 12,538 shares of the stock in a transaction on Monday, July 25th.
-The shares were sold at an average price of $108.79, for a total transaction of $1,364,009.02.
-Following the completion of the transaction, the chief executive officer now owns 3,758,863 shares of the company’s stock, valued at approximately $408,926,705.77.
-The sale was disclosed in a filing with the SEC, which is accessible through this link.
+(NYSE:COF) CEO Richard D. Fairbank sold 12,538 shares of Capital One Financial stock in a transaction dated Thursday, July 28th.
+The stock was sold at an average price of $108.50, for a total value of $1,360,373.00.
+Following the completion of the sale, the chief executive officer now directly owns 3,758,863 shares of the company’s stock, valued at approximately $407,836,635.50.
+The sale was disclosed in a document filed with the SEC, which is accessible through this hyperlink.

-Capital One Financial (NYSE:COF – Get Rating) last issued its earnings results on Thursday, July 21st.
+Capital One Financial (NYSE:COF – Get Rating) last posted its earnings results on Thursday, July 21st.
 The financial services provider reported $4.96 earnings per share (EPS) for the quarter, missing the consensus estimate of $5.11 by ($0.15).
 Capital One Financial had a net margin of 29.23% and a return on equity of 17.07%.
-During the same quarter in the prior year, the business posted $7.71 earnings per share.
-Equities analysts expect that Capital One Financial Co. will post 20.24 EPS for the current year.
+During the same period in the previous year, the firm earned $7.71 EPS.
+Analysts forecast that Capital One Financial Co. will post 20.24 EPS for the current year.

 Capital One Financial Dividend Announcement

-A number of hedge funds have recently modified their holdings of the company.
-State Street Corp raised its position in shares of Capital One Financial by 2.2% in the 1st quarter.
-State Street Corp now owns 20,463,407 shares of the financial services provider’s stock valued at $2,686,641,000 after acquiring an additional 432,244 shares during the period.
-JPMorgan Chase & Co. raised its position in shares of Capital One Financial by 4.7% in the 1st quarter.
-JPMorgan Chase & Co. now owns 13,126,745 shares of the financial services provider’s stock valued at $1,723,410,000 after acquiring an additional 586,997 shares during the period.
-Fisher Asset Management LLC raised its position in shares of Capital One Financial by 18.9% in the 1st quarter.
-Fisher Asset Management LLC now owns 6,941,839 shares of the financial services provider’s stock valued at $911,394,000 after acquiring an additional 1,105,809 shares during the period.
-Arrowstreet Capital Limited Partnership raised its position in shares of Capital One Financial by 1.8% in the 1st quarter.
-Arrowstreet Capital Limited Partnership now owns 5,413,955 shares of the financial services provider’s stock valued at $710,798,000 after acquiring an additional 95,770 shares during the period.
-Finally, Pzena Investment Management LLC raised its position in shares of Capital One Financial by 2.4% in the 4th quarter.
-Pzena Investment Management LLC now owns 3,900,980 shares of the financial services provider’s stock valued at $565,993,000 after acquiring an additional 91,855 shares during the period.
-89.31% of the stock is currently owned by institutional investors and hedge funds.
+Hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
+Industrial Alliance Investment Management Inc. purchased a new stake in Capital One Financial in the fourth quarter worth $25,000.
+Mitsubishi UFJ Morgan Stanley Securities Co.
+Ltd. boosted its holdings in Capital One Financial by 566.7% in the first quarter.
+Mitsubishi UFJ Morgan Stanley Securities Co.
+Ltd. now owns 200 shares of the financial services provider’s stock worth $26,000 after acquiring an additional 170 shares in the last quarter.
+Rock Creek Group LP boosted its holdings in Capital One Financial by 287.3% in the first quarter.
+Rock Creek Group LP now owns 213 shares of the financial services provider’s stock worth $28,000 after acquiring an additional 158 shares in the last quarter.
+Atticus Wealth Management LLC boosted its holdings in Capital One Financial by 7,200.0% in the second quarter.
+Atticus Wealth Management LLC now owns 292 shares of the financial services provider’s stock worth $30,000 after acquiring an additional 288 shares in the last quarter.
+Finally, Covestor Ltd bought a new stake in Capital One Financial in the fourth quarter worth $33,000.
+89.31% of the stock is owned by hedge funds and other institutional investors.

 About Capital One Financial